Salma-Rhomari/Salma-Rhomari/README.md

-### Computer Science & Network Engineering Student | AI & Data Science
+### Computer Science & Networks Engineering Student | AI & Data Science

-I'm a Computer Science & Network Engineering student with a background in Statistics & Data Science, passionate about Machine Learning, AI and building useful web applications.
+I'm a Computer Science & Networks Engineering student with a background in Statistics & Data Science, passionate about Machine Learning, AI and building useful web applications.

 ##  About Me